 Wondering if you should even request a credit limit increase?
 Here’s a quick look at some of the pros and cons of boosting your limit.

-- You can lower your credit utilization and boost your credit score.
+- Can lower your credit utilization ratio and boost your credit score

-- You’ll have more flexibility to finance large purchases over time.
+- Gives you more flexibility to finance large purchases over time

-- You can spend more on the card to earn more rewards.
+- Grants more spending power on the card and allows you to earn more rewards

-- You have more wiggle room and time to pay back purchases in case of emergencies.
+- Provides more wiggle room and time to pay back purchases in case of emergencies

 Circumstances change, and you might want a higher credit limit than your card currently offers.
-Whether you’re more creditworthy than the day you applied, or you simply have an upcoming purchase to finance, requesting a higher credit limit can be a win-win situation for your payment flexibility and credit score.
+Whether you’re more creditworthy than the day you applied or you simply have an upcoming purchase to finance, requesting a higher credit limit can be a win-win situation for your payment flexibility and credit score.
 Nevertheless, you should stay aware of the risks an increase brings with it.